fluxcd/flux2/docs/use-cases/azure.md

     When working with the Azure CLI, it can help to set a default `location`, `group`, and `acr`.
     See `az configure --help`, `az configure --list-defaults`, and `az configure --defaults key=value`.

-## Flux Installation with Azure DevOps Repos
+## Flux Installation for Azure DevOps

 Ensure you can login to [dev.azure.com](https://dev.azure.com) for your proper organization, and create a new repository to hold your Flux install and other Kubernetes resources.